MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab03-gettingstarted.md

 ## Explanation of Components

-1.**Azure Resource Manager (ARM) Templates**: ARM templates are JSON files used to define the structure of your resources in Azure.
+1. **Azure Resource Manager (ARM) Templates**: ARM templates are JSON files used to define the structure of your resources in Azure.
 They allow for the declarative deployment and management of resources in a repeatable manner.

-2.**Cloud Shell**: Azure Cloud Shell is an integrated, browser-accessible command-line interface (CLI) that allows you to manage your Azure resources directly from the portal, offering both Bash and PowerShell environments.
+2. **Cloud Shell**: Azure Cloud Shell is an integrated, browser-accessible command-line interface (CLI) that allows you to manage your Azure resources directly from the portal, offering both Bash and PowerShell environments.

-3.**Azure PowerShell**: Azure PowerShell is a set of cmdlets used for managing Azure resources through scripts.
+3. **Azure PowerShell**: Azure PowerShell is a set of cmdlets used for managing Azure resources through scripts.
 In this lab, it’s used to deploy ARM templates, making resource management more efficient and automated.

-4.**Azure Bicep**: Azure Bicep is a domain-specific language that simplifies the authoring of Azure ARM templates.
+4. **Azure Bicep**: Azure Bicep is a domain-specific language that simplifies the authoring of Azure ARM templates.
 It provides a more concise syntax while maintaining full compatibility with ARM templates for resource deployment.

 # Getting Started with the Lab